amanraj-iit/Human-Identification-ML-2022/README.md

 # note: The Source code and NPM codes are attached in source_code file

-# Don't forgot to add :heart:
+# Don't forgot to add :star: